jaredly/j3/Roadmap.md

+# Night thoughts

+So
+I want a little tree
+with expressions as children of definitions and, sure, definitions as children of ...
+Headings / text blocks do I have a reason to say that Headings / text blocks should be anything other than ... expressions? yeah, I think I do.
+Anything that's a parent should be named.
+So that the names can form an addressable namespace.
+Ok next question.
+How is this ... naming ... represented?
+Sorry, I mean .. .this treeliness.
+And do we have a way of preventing duplicate names?
+I think name duplication can be tracked & resolved separately.

+Andddd maybe it's ok to have a ... set of "toplevel ids" and then a separate structure ... indicating where toplevel ids live. with nodes and such.

+Ok do the editor, I want it to be a tree
+And expressions also live in that tree
+Like you can make some repl evals the children of a defn.
+And then your can mark them as "test cases".
+Anyway so your like editing UI can have just one root and children, or your can pull something out to be it's own root Also when expanding a thing that has children, it first just shows things collapsed.
+So names of defns, status of test cases.
+Probably test cases status would be shown recursive too.
+Test cases have "matchers".
+The simplest is just "equal to this expected" But there could be more complex, e.g. fuzzy equals on floats, or ignoring certain fields.
+You can also have a ...
+"Showcase".
+Which isn't a test case, necessarily.
+And might display in interesting ways.

+Space in the middle of a token needs to split it.
+Also I need vim normal mode.
+And git commits maybe.
+Paste isn't totally working, need to check on that.
+Also the renderNodeToString needs to escape a little more.

 - [ ] the perf is currently terrible.
 Who's fault is that?
   - RenderNNode...
     - I want a RenderRoot that